Spicy chimichurri sauce: first, what is chimichurri?

 To blend or not to blend…

-Authentic chimichurri sauce is not a smooth, pesto-like sauce: the herbs are processed into a paste and then the olive oil is poured over the top.
+Authentic chimichurri sauce is not a smooth, pesto-like sauce.
+Traditionallly, the herbs are processed into a coarse paste and then the olive oil is poured over the top.
 I like it both ways (although I have to admit that the fully blended sauce is really, really pretty!), so I leave that choice up to you.

 Freezing the sauce…

-Small-portion freezer containers or bags are perfect for freezing your spicy chimichurri sauce, but my personal preference is to freeze portions of the sauce in an ice cube tray, then pop them out after they’re frozen and put them in freezer bags (I wrap each cube with plastic wrap first to prevent freezer burn).
+Small-portion freezer containers or bags are perfect for freezing your spicy chimichurri sauce.
+However, my personal preference is to freeze portions of the sauce in an ice cube tray, then pop them out after they’re frozen and put them in freezer bags.
+I wrap each cube with plastic wrap first to prevent freezer burn.

-Then it’s a simple matter of popping out a portion or two of the spicy chimichurri sauce to eat over your favorite grilled meat, like I’ve done here with a tri-tip roast that I grilled and then sliced into steaks (check out my recipe for Grilled Tri-Tip Steak with Chimichurri Sauce!).
+Then it’s a simple matter of popping out a portion or two of the spicy chimichurri sauce to eat over your favorite grilled meat.
+For example, I’ve done that here with a tri-tip roast that I grilled and then sliced into steaks (check out my recipe for Grilled Tri-Tip Steak with Chimichurri Sauce!).